-What is a contingent worker?
+What does contingent worker mean?
 This is a common question professionals ask when they are considering their employment options.
+So what is the definition of contingent worker?
 Contingent workers are a group of people who do not have a contract that explicitly defines any long-term employment with a company.
 Their work is exclusively based on short-term engagements.

-The US government suggests another, broader category of contingent worker as well.
+The US government suggests a broader category of contingent worker as well.
 This group contains part-time and on-call worker and self-employed people along with the previously mentioned workers.
 Together, these groups make up nearly a third of the work force.
-While the consultants, freelancers and independent workers are often well educated and highly-skilled, the other part of this segment of American workers consists of people who may not have high school diplomas and who exist at the poverty level or below.
+Consultants, freelancers, and independent workers are often well educated and highly-skilled.
+The other part of this segment of American workers consists of people who may not have high school diplomas and who exist at the poverty level or below.

 Differences Between Contingent Workers and Employees

-Contingent workers do not receive salaries.
+According to the contingent worker meaning, they do not receive salaries.
 Instead, they receive payments or commissions for the work done.
-They are not liable for benefits like contracted employees and are responsible for their own taxes.
+They are not liable for benefits like contracted employees.
+They are responsible for their own taxes.
 Contingent workers cannot be told how to complete a project, as they work for themselves.
-The company’s main focus when dealing with them is on the results of the project, not how it is being done.
+The company’s main focus when dealing with them is on the results of the project.

-Many times, stores hire contingent workers on a seasonal basis, or when they are performing a specific task such as a yearly inventory.
-These workers receive a fee based on completion of the project or task, or they work on an hourly basis.
+Stores often hire contingent workers on a seasonal basis.
+They may also hire them when they are performing a specific task such as a yearly inventory.
+These workers receive a fee based on completion of the project or task.
+They could also work on an hourly basis.

 Importance of Contingent Workers to Companies